CymatiCorp/CyKit/README.md

 You may communicate freely with me, I offer no grant that I may help you, but I will try.
+ When every blade of grass is restored, we seek one more.
 <img src="http://www.blueskynet.org/edu/emotkit2.png" width="200px" height="200px"></img>
 EmotKit 1.0
 ===========